- 100 Years

 Q: What intramural sports are offered each term?

-Information on the sports offered during each semester can be found by visiting the Intramural Sports page and selecting the appropriate term on the left hand side of the page.
+Information on the sports offered during each semester can be found by visiting the Intramural Sports page and selecting the appropriate term on the right hand side of the page.

 Q: I would like to play in a less competitive atmosphere.
 Are there any leagues that are for people just trying to have fun?